-The Board directs the Superintendent/designee to develop and maintain a student wellness plan in compliance with Federal law.
+In response to the reauthorization of the Child Nutrition and Women, Infants and Children Act, the Board directs the Superintendent/designee to develop and maintain a student wellness program.

-The student wellness plan:
+The student wellness program:

-- 1. includes goals for nutrition promotion and education, physical activity and other school-based activities designed to promote student wellness that are developed with consideration of evidence-based strategies and techniques; - 2. includes nutrition guidelines for all foods provided, but not sold to students available in the District during the school day in order to promote student health and reduce childhood obesity; - 3. provides assurance that District guidelines for all food and beverages sold during the school day are, at a minimum, equal to the guidelines issued by the U.S. Department of Agriculture(USDA) and that marketing of foods and beverages on the school campus during the school day is prohibited for foods or beverages that do not meet the nutritional standards established by the District in accordance with USDA regulations and - 4. establishes a plan of implementation and evaluation, including designating one or more persons within the District with the responsibility for ensuring that the District is compliant with Federal law.
+- includes goals for nutrition education, physical activity and other school-based activities designed to promote student wellness, - 2. includes nutrition guidelines for all foods available in the district during the school day in order to promote student health and reduce childhood obesity, - 3. provides assurance that district guidelines for reimbursable school meals are, at a minimum, equal to the guidelines issued by the U. S. Department of Agriculture, and - 4. establishes a plan of implementation and evaluation, including designating one or more persons within the district with the responsibility for ensuring that the district is compliant with Federal law.

-Development of the student wellness plan must be a collaborative effort between parents, students, food service workers, physical education teachers, school health professionals, administrators, the Board and the public.
+Development of the student wellness program must be a collaborative effort between parents, students, food service workers, administrators, the Board and the public.